flowxo/flowxo-sdk/README.md

 If you are developing an OAuth service, you'll also need to use a passport strategy.
 Find yours from the [list of providers](http://passportjs.org/guide/providers/).

-# Updating a Method

-Once a method is made available, it can't be changed or deleted, only deprecated (and usually replaced with a newer version).
-This is because there may be users which have workflows configured with the old method, and we don't want to break their workflows by removing it.

-To deprecate a method, simply set `{ deprecated: true }` in the `config.js`.
-You can then create a replacement method with a versioned slug `{ slug: 'a_method_v2' }` (it's OK to use the exact same `name` in your new version, only the `slug` needs to be unique).
-A deprecated method will not be available for selection when the user is configuring a new trigger or action, but will still be available for existing workflows.

-Of course, you'll need to submit a Pull Request (PR) to the main `flowxo`-owned repo to have the changes made live.

 # Testing

 Integration tests are mandatory.
 Unit tests are not required as essentially each service is a wrapper around http calls to an external API.
 The coverage provided by the integration tests provides sufficient confidence that the service is working correctly.